Master of Arts in Interdisciplinary StudiesMajor: IS

 - At least one-half of the non-thesis, non-practicum, non-internship credit hours must be at the 600 level.

-- A minimum of 6 hours of 600-level course work must be taken in each of at least two departments or programs offering degrees through the Graduate School.
+- A minimum of 6 hours of 600-level course work must be taken in each of at least two departments or programs offering degrees through the School of Interdisciplinary and Graduate Studies.

 - No single department or program may offer more than half the total number of credit hours required by the program.